 FEE REMISSION- BOY CHORISTERS

-The Norwich Cathedral Choir Endowment Fund offers all boy choristers a contribution of 50% of their tuition fees while they are members of the Cathedral Choir.
+The Norwich Cathedral Choir Endowment Fund offers all boy choristers a contribution of £7,700.00 per annum towards tuition fees while they are members of the Cathedral Choir.
 This applies in both the Lower and Senior Schools.

 Further means-tested bursarial support is available in order that no boy is denied the opportunity of being a Cathedral Chorister on financial grounds alone.
 Selection is by audition.
 In prospective choristers, the Cathedral’s Master of Music is looking for strong musical potential rather than significant prior training: a clear voice, a quick musical ear and a lively intelligence, as well as a willingness to commit wholeheartedly to the life of a chorister is what is required.